List of Danny Phantom characters: Undergrowth

-Undergrowth is a ghost who controls plants.
+Undergrowth (voiced by Mark Hamill) is a ghost who controls plants.
 Upset that his beloved nature has been torn down by human hands, he overtakes Amity Park, turns it into his own horticulture lair and possesses Sam, turning her into his "daughter" and the mother to his plants.
 Undergrowth was defeated by Danny when he mastered his ice powers with the help of Frostbite and used them to freeze him out of Amity Park.